There is so much conflicting information out there, and I get asked all the time – is Borax safe? Here’s a little look into the ingredient…

 Benefits of Borax

 Like many of the ingredients used in natural DIY recipes, borax may cause eye and mild skin irritation if not handled properly.
-All chemicals, and natural ingredients, alike, can be made toxic, depending on the levels of exposure.
-Just because an ingredient is natural, it doesn’t automatically mean it is safe; as the old saying goes, the dose makes the poison.
+All chemicals, and natural ingredients alike, can be made toxic, depending on the levels of exposure.
+Just because an ingredient is natural, it doesn’t automatically mean it is safe.
 Salt, cinnamon and even water can affect humans at high enough doses.

 Given the information I’ve mentioned above, you will need to draw your own conclusions.
 Something to bear in mind though, is that too many people are still resorting to toxic sprays, pastes and powders.
-Using an ingredient like borax in a washing powder or mould paste is a much better and less toxic option.
+Using an ingredient like borax in a washing powder or mould paste is a much better and less toxic option in my opinion.

 Based on my research and in my opinion, I believe borax is safe when used in wash-off type DIY recipes like washing powder and mould paste.
 Just don’t sprinkle it on your pancakes or use it as an ingredient in your face-mask or skin cream!
 Exercise common sense.